DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 }
 ```

-**gzip and headers**</br>
+### gzip and headers

-This example is with Bitwarden password manager, which comes with its reverse proxy
+This example is with bitwarden_rs password manager, which comes with its reverse proxy
 [recommendations](https://github.com/dani-garcia/bitwarden_rs/wiki/Proxy-examples).

-`encode gzip` enables compression.
+`encode gzip` enables compression.</br>
 This lowers the bandwith use and speeds up loading of the sites.
 It is often set on the webserver running inside the docker container,
 but if not it can be enabled on caddy.